-- 5.1 A minimum of 20% of the total residential floor area must be Below-Market Rental Housing. - 5.2 The design and layout of at least 35% of the market rental units, and at least 35% of the below-market rental units must: - a. be suitable for family housing; - b. include two or more bedrooms, of which: - i. at least 25% of the total dwelling units must be two-bedroom units, and - ii. at least 10% of the total dwelling units must be three-bedroom units. - 5.3 All commercial uses and accessory uses must be carried on wholly within a completely enclosed building, other than the following: - a. display of flowers, plants, fruits and vegetables in combination with a permitted use; - b. farmers' market; - c. neighbourhood public house; - d. public bike share; and - e. restaurant, except that the Director of Planning may vary this regulation to permit the outdoor display of retail goods, and the Director of Planning may impose any conditions the Director of Planning considers necessary, having regard to the types of merchandise, the area and location of the display with respect to the adjoining sites, the hours of operation and the intent of this by-law.
+- 5.1 A minimum of 20% of the total dwelling unit area must be below-market rental units. - 5.2 The design and layout of at least 35% of the total number of below-market rental units, and at least 35% of the total number of other dwelling units must: - (a) be suitable for family housing; - (b) have 2 or more bedrooms, of which: - (i) at least 25% of the total dwelling units must be 2-bedroom units, and - (ii) at least 10% of the total dwelling units must be 3-bedroom units. - 5.3 All commercial uses and accessory uses must be carried on wholly within a completely enclosed building, other than the following: - (a) display of flowers, plants, fruits and vegetables in combination with a permitted use; - (b) farmers' market; - (c) neighbourhood public house; - (d) public bike share; and - (e) restaurant, except that the Director of Planning may vary this regulation to permit the outdoor display of retail goods, and the Director of Planning may impose any conditions the Director of Planning considers necessary, having regard to the types of merchandise, the area and location of the display with respect to the adjoining sites, the hours of operation and the intent of this by-law.